Frédéric Bierry: Mobilization for Alsace

 On February 3, 2017, the departmental councils of Bas-Rhin and Haut-Rhin meeting in Colmar unanimously adopted a motion solemnly affirming the need for Alsace to regain an institutional and political identity, and announcing the creation of a territorial assembly of Alsace.
 His fight for the return of an Alsatian institution continued with Brigitte Klinkert elected to the presidency of Haut-Rhin following the resignation of Eric Straumann for non-accumulation of mandates on September 1, 2017.

 Following the statement by Prime Minister Jean Castex in Colmar on January 23, 2021, stating that he was "never convinced by these immense regions, some of which do not respond to any historical legitimacy, and above all do not seem to me to respond to the growing needs of our fellow citizens for local public action”, he called for the dismemberment of the Grand Est region and the transfer of its powers to the new community.

+On August 3, 2025, Frédéric Bierry called for Alsace to be separated from the Northeast region and for Alsace to become a single community, comprising departments and a region.